-We provide Freight Services for Amazon, Department of Defense (DOD), Other Government Operations and several other companies.
+We provide Freight Services for Amazon, Department of Defense (DOD), Army, Air Forces Stores and Other Government Operations and several other top retail companies.
 If you are looking for best in industry services, please contact us today....

 Free Access to our Transportation Management System (TMS)

 International Freight (Air & Ocean)

 The terms less-than-truckload (LTL) and full-truckload (FTL) get thrown around often within the shipping and logistics community.
 However, newcomers may find themselves at a loss for what these terms actually mean.
 To clear this up, we are breaking down each term individually before directly comparing them so that you can choose the best shipping modes for your freight.
 Understanding the difference will help you make better freight choices.

 Freight Shipping Overview

 First and foremost, it’s important to know what freight shipping actually is.
 The term freight shipping refers to the paid process of shipping goods by ground, sea, or air.
 Freight is typically composed of goods that are being transported to another location in bulk.
 Two subcategories that fall under the umbrella of freight shipping are less than truckload (LTL) shipments and full truckload (FTL) shipments.

 Less Than Truckload (LTL) Shipping

 Less than truckload freight shipments, commonly abbreviated as LTL, are shipments that exceed the size limit required to be able to ship as a single package through the mail (a parcel shipment).
 Despite being too large for a parcel carrier, less than truckload shipments are too small to fill an entire semi-truck trailer, leaving lots of wasted space and contributing to “empty miles.”
 In order for shipping to be mutually beneficial between the shippers and trucking companies, carriers often ship multiple LTL shipments together to make the trip economically sensible.
 This way trailers aren’t traversing our highways carrying only air.